IC-Custom: Diverse Image Customization via In-Context Learning: Experiments

 \subsection{Human Evaluation}

 We conducted a user study with 20 participants on 50 randomly selected samples from both position-aware and position-free subsets.
-For each sample, participants were asked to select the best-performing model across three dimensions: ID consistency, harmonicity, and text alignment.
-As shown in Tab.~\ref{tab:comparisons}, our method achieves superior human preference over existing approaches
+For each sample, participants were asked to identify the best-performing model across three dimensions: identity consistency, harmony, and text alignment.
+As shown in Tab.~\ref{tab:human-ablation-side}(a), our method receives the highest human preference across all three dimensions compared with existing approaches.
+As FLUX.1 workflow and Insert Anything only take images as input, we exclude them from the rating of text alignment.